Ancez/static-site-builder/README.md

 Generated sites use:
 - `static-site-builder` gem for compilation
-- ERB templates for HTML generation
+- ERB files for HTML generation
-- Simple structure - add your own JavaScript bundling and CSS processing as needed

 ## What Gets Generated